google/WebFundamentals/src/content/en/fundamentals/accessibility/a11y-for-teams.md

 interact with a control using a keyboard instead.

 Plan your focus states!
 This means determining what a control will look like when the user focuses it with tab or presses the arrow keys.
-It's useful to have these states planned out early, rather than trying to shoehorn them into the design later.
+It's useful to have these states planned early, rather than trying to shoehorn them into the design later.

 Finally, for any point of interaction, you want to make sure that the user has multiple ways of understanding the content.
 Try not to use color alone to convey